Fundamentos de la jardinería

 It’s also best to avoid planting in drought conditions.
 If that’s not an option, make sure you can keep a close eye on your garden and water frequently—but responsibly—until your seeds are sprouting or your plants are well-established.

 High-quality soil ensures your plants will get essential nutrients—and moisture—as they settle in and grow.
 A loose, rich mixture gives roots the ability to stretch out, as well as enough space for air and water to flow down, around and through them.
 Different gardens call for different types, but Miracle-Gro® soils and potting mixes will get plants off to a solid start since they come loaded with months’ worth of nutrients.

 Because you’re working above ground level, you can start a raised bed garden with ideal soil conditions.
-Use Miracle-Gro® Garden Soil All Purpose to establish the garden, matching the depth of the soil to the amount needed for the deepest rooted plant you plan to grow.
+Use Miracle-Gro® Raised Bed Soil to establish the garden, matching the depth of the soil to the amount needed for the deepest rooted plant you plan to grow (this chart for how much soil your garden needs can help you determine that).
 Fill the bed to the top, spreading the soil evenly and into every corner.
 Gently flatten it with your hands or a shovel.

 Container Garden Soil

 Before you plant anything in a container, check that it has drainage holes along the bottom.
 (Depending on the material, you can add them using a drill.)
 Drainage holes allow any excess water moving through the soil to continue flowing beneath the roots and out of the pot, protecting your plants from root rot.
-Once that’s squared away, use Miracle-Gro® Potting Mix or Miracle-Gro® Moisture Control® Potting Mix to fill each container about a third full—don’t worry, you’ll add more soil during the planting process.
+Once that’s squared away, use Miracle-Gro® Potting Mix or Miracle-Gro® Performance Organics® All Purpose Container Mix to fill each container about a third full—don’t worry, you’ll add more soil during the planting process.